DataDog/ansible-datadog/README.md

 The Datadog Agent Ansible role installs and configures the Datadog Agent and integrations.

-## Ansible Role versus Ansible Collection
+## Ansible role versus Ansible collection

 The Datadog Agent Ansible role is available through 2 different channels: